About this privacy notice

 Automated processing of your personal data

 We do not undertake any automated processing of personal data, or profiling, within the CREFC Europe online accounts.
-Mailchimp has capabilities to undertake some automated communications activities.
+Mailchimp (or similar software that we may use from time to time) may have capabilities to undertake some automated communications activities.
 You are able to manage the information you receive from us through this channel at any time by using the “unsubscribe” or “manage your preferences” links.

 Note that you have a right to object to any decisions being taken through the processing of your personal data by automated means if they produce legal effects concerning you or similarly significant effects on you.
 We do not use your personal data in a way that makes such decisions.